GlenDC/tsg/README.md

 for full-fledged Javascript-driven websites and web applications, a very different kind of website than the ones _TSG_ is designed for.

+> Can I use Bootstrap or some kind of similar framework for my Website generated using _TSG_?

+Yes, definitely you can.
+Given you define your own HTML files with _TSG_ and the fact that Bootstrap is just a bunch of CSS and optionally some JS, you can include it as any other _asset_.
+Check also out [the Bootstrap example](./examples/bootstrap) to see how this plays out in practice.

+That being said.
+There is a certain clarity and beauty in being able to create your website using a minimum of hand crafted HTML and CSS.
+Try to do so if you can and want.
+This is also the road the authors of _TSG_ have gone for for their own websites.
+Learn tables or flexbox, whatever works for your layouts.
+Keep it simple and clean. <https://web.dev/patterns/layout/> is an example of some layouts using modern CSS.
+However their solutions don't explain the reasoning behind.
+On top of that their solutions are each just a possible solution of many.

+> Can I use (CSS/Layout) templates for my _TSG_ websites?

+No, at least not if you talk about templates that you can share with others or use yourself.
+It is also not something that is planned to be supported.
+You can definitely look at templates made for other site generators as inspiration, but in the end it is expected of you to make your own designs.

 > Can I use Javascript for my website built using _TSG_?

 Yes, most definitely.
 Your asset files can be anything you want and are directly included in your (generated) HTML files.